Documentation

 Step 4: Publish a car listing

-Use this flow when a vehicle should appear for sale or interest.
+Use this flow when a vehicle should appear for sale or express interest.

-Add a clear description, asking price, and photos you are comfortable sharing.
+Add a clear description, asking price, and confirm photos look professional.

 Step 5: Publish a product, service, or membership

-Use this flow when customers should see a product, service, storage plan, or membership.
+Use this flow when customers should see a product, service, storage plan, or membership with online checkout.

 1. Open products and services